Breast cancer awareness | Annual mammograms boost odds, doctors say

 Breast cancer survival begins with annual mammograms, local breast surgeons agree.

-“The sooner we can get to a breast cancer, the better the outcome,” Dr. Dan Clark said at Indiana Regional Medical Center.
+“The sooner we can get to a breast cancer, the better the outcome,” Dr. Dan Clark said at Indiana Regional Medical Center in Indiana, Pa.

 “We recommend mammograms after age 40 every year for the rest of your life, as long as health is good.”

-Breast surgeons Dr. Patti Ann Stefanick and Dr. Renée Arlow with Conemaugh Memorial Medical Center and Dr. Deborah Sims and Dr. Trudi Brown at Joyce Murtha Breast Care Center of Chan Soon-Shiong Medical Center at Windber also urge women to begin annual mammograms at age 40.
+Breast surgeons Dr. Patti Ann Stefanick and Dr. Renée Arlow with Conemaugh Memorial Medical Center in Johnstown, Pa.; and Dr. Deborah Sims and Dr. Trudi Brown at Joyce Murtha Breast Care Center of Chan Soon-Shiong Medical Center at Windber, in Windber, Pa., also urge women to begin annual mammograms at age 40.

 For those with a strong family history of breast cancer, screenings should begin when a woman is 10 years younger than the youngest relative was when they were diagnosed, Stefanick said.